 I look forward to giving the opening address and keynote speech, especially since it is the first time Swedavia and Sweden stand as hosts for this annual event.
-Upon your served in a stockholm you might just be able to witness the important investments we our entity an making in order to create Sweden's future aliports, whether its developments within areas such as self-service, a new pier or the emergence of our growing airport cities.
+Upon your served in structure of this annual event.
+Upon your served in making in order to create Sweden's future aliports, whether its developments we ourrently are such as self-service, a new pier or the emergence of our growing airport cities.

 On behalf of Swedavia I want to wish you a warm welcome to the city of Stockholm.
-I hope you all take this opportunity to experience our capital, famed for its diversity and the warmth of welcome on other, known as a pioneer in muslo, technology and the creative industry, as we come together to discuss the future.
+I hope you all take this opportunity to experience our capital, famed for its diversity and the warmth of welcome on other, known as a pioneer in musto, technology and the creative industry, as we come together to discuss the future.
 I look forward to seeing you all in March at the Passenger Terminal Expo 2018.